monero-project/monero-site/_i18n/en/resources/user-guides/prove-payment.md

 Note: if several transactions were made, this needs repeating for each such transaction.

+### Important limitation

+A successful payment check shows that a **given amount was directed to an address in that transaction**.
+It does **not** prove those funds are still **spendable** by the recipient.
+Outputs can be permanently time-locked, already spent, or unspendable after one-time address reuse.
+See [monero-project/monero#8819](https://github.com/monero-project/monero/issues/8819).

 ### Check payments

 Charlie now received those three pieces of information, and wants to check Alice is telling the truth: on an up to date